-Siemens also expects its suppliers and business partners to share Siemens' values and comply with all applicable laws as laid out in the respective code of conduct.
+Siemens also expects its suppliers and business partners to share Siemens's values and comply with all applicable laws as laid out in the respective code of conduct.

 The Business Conduct Guidelines were fundamentally revised and entered into force in their current version on January 1, 2019 and includes a dedicated section on Human Rights, which further emphasizes the importance of this area of compliance.
 A web based training covering the Business Conduct Guidelines was circulated to ALL employees in early 2020 for mandatory completion.
 In June 2021 it was announced that BCG training would be refreshed every three years with a Managing Board KPI aspiring to 100% completion by all participants.
-As at 30 September 2021 for Electrium Sales Limited the completion rate for the current version was 99%.
+As at 30 September 2021 for Siemens Industry Software Computational Dynamics Limited the completion rate for the current version was 97%.